The Different Types of Product Testing:

 1. Functional Testing

 Functional testing can consist of many individual tests.
 Typically, the more complex a product is, the more functions there are to verify.
 Which in turn has an overall impact on test times.
+To offset the increase in test times, automated test can be employed to simulate the press of each button.

 2. Safety Testing